 2019 will see the launch of a wide number of heavily backed direct to consumer (D2C) video services led by Disney+, Apple TV+, and the as-yet-unnamed Warner Media D2C offering.
 Each of these new players have very different strategic motivations for going direct, as well as significantly different attributes which they can bring to bear.
 Success for each service will largely depend upon how well they deploy initially in the US.
 The timing for each is predicated on parent company strategy rather than the untapped consumer demand.

-In MIDiA Research’s 2019: The Direct to Consumer Big Bang Moment for Video report published today we take a closer look at how the big three services launching in 2019 look to fare initially in the current US domestic streaming market before their staggered international rollout.
+In MIDiA Research’s 2019: The Direct to Consumer Big Bang Moment for Video (coming soon) we take a closer look at how the big three services launching in 2019 look to fare initially in the current US domestic streaming market before their staggered international rollout.

 Three major new D2C entrants are set to reshape the US video market:

 - Disney – Launch Q4 2019: Disney’s nascent streaming service Disney+ will be a key part of Disney’s international brand equity play, and will come to define what D2C success means for the company.
 The report takes a close look at the current financial imperatives and the global strategic targets identified for D2C success for Disney over the next five years and identifies what success will look like.